mondele/btt-writer-docs/docs/tSettings.rst

   * A blue square with a white check mark means that the option has already been chosen.

-7.	**Version**: The version of the translationStudio program is displayed.
+7.	**Version**: The version of the BTT Writer program is displayed.

-8.	**Check for updates**: Tap to check for updates to translationStudio.
+8.	**Check for updates**: Tap to check for updates to BTT Writer.
 This uses an internet connection.

 Server Settings
 ---------------